 Jolea Swann’s journey to the Holiday Tree Festival began when her daughter Becky experienced a neurological emergency.
-Sitting in Becky’s hospital room at Akron Children’s Hospital, Jolea was approached by Marilyn McGuckin, director of volunteers, about helping with a tree on a patient floor.
+Sitting in Becky’s hospital room at Akron Children’s, Jolea was approached by Marilyn McGuckin, director of volunteers, about helping with a tree on a patient floor.

 “Marilyn suggested I start volunteering while Becky was sick.
 It would give me something to do and keep me from getting stuck in a rut,” Jolea explained.